quat1024/AutoThirdPerson/NOTES.md

 * `LocalPlayerMixin`: tracks mounting/dismounting, useful on Fabric but froge has entity mounting events
 * `MinecraftMixin`: checks for manual F5-presses, not time-sensitive, there might be keyboard events

+Make sure to add proper client-side-only markers on all forge versions (why is forge weird )(pls)

 # tracking what the player is riding

 modern Forge versions (at least 1.12): have **events** that are fired when an entity is mounted or dismounted